This is one of the easiest gifts you’ll ever make! This jar includes handmade fridge magnets that take minutes to make. Simple and cute!

 Skills Required: None.
 You don’t need any prior crafting skills to complete this project; that’s how easy it is.
 Even newbies with Mod Podge will have success.

-Are you looking for a quick hostess gift idea?
+Are you looking for a quick hostess or teacher appreciation gift idea?
 I’m all about handmade gifts for those situations!
 If you are too, I have something REALLY easy, quick, and budget friendly for you.
 DIY magnets in a mason jar!

 You can obviously customize with the papers of your choice, just for the recipient.
 Here’s how you do it.

 Gather These Supplies

 - Mod Podge Gloss